MobileTeleSystems/data-rentgen/docs/backend/consumer/install.rst

 .. code-block:: console

-    $ python -m arrakis.db.migrations upgrade head
+    $ python -m data_rentgen.db.migrations upgrade head

 This is a thin wrapper around `alembic <https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration>`_ cli, options and commands are just the same.

 .. note::

-    This command should be executed after each upgrade to new Arrakis version.
+    This command should be executed after each upgrade to new DataRentgen version.

 Run Kafka
 ~~~~~~~~~